Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 3.- How #form works?

 - Create a pulldown menu to select a Crop.
 It is a Ajax callback named "::promptCallbackCrop".
-If you want to re-name it.
-First, you have to change the Custom Content Type.

 ```bash